-Whilst the road outside the home is not always busy, the risk of harm would still remain high if any young person were to attempt to access the road due to their not being a footpath on the side of driveway especially if their behaviour erratic and such that they were not using the road with safety in mind.
+Whilst the road outside the home is not always busy, the risk of harm would still remain high if any young person were to attempt to access the road, especially if their behaviour was erratic as such that they were not using the road with safety in mind.

-If any young person that were to access the road during the daylight hours, they would find that there was a foot path on the other side of the road, the road has a steady stream of traffic that could potentially be driving at speeds of up to 30 mph.
+If any young person that were to access the road during the daylight hours, they would find that there were foot paths on either side of the road, some uneven ground in parts of the alleyways and a road that has a steady stream of traffic that could potentially be driving at speeds of up to 30 mph.
 At night there is the added safety of streetlights that go off at midnight.
 This may only be a risk if young people abscond after midnight and cannot see where they are going.